uncbiag/dgc/README.md

 5. **test_side_info.npy**: this contains the test side-information (can be either discrete or continous)
 6. **test_cluster_labels.npy**: this contains the test clustering labels

-You can create your own dataloader or passing the files into the built-in loader function
+You can create your own dataloader or passing the files into the built-in loader function.
+We use the built-in loader function for convenience here
 ```python
 from dgc import form_dataloaders
 from dgc import dgc